Atrioventricular Nodal Reentry Tachycardia (AVNRT) Medication

 Adenosine (Adenocard)

-Transiently slows or blocks conduction time through AV node.
-Can interrupt reentry pathways through AV node and restore normal sinus rhythm in paroxysmal SVT, including PSVT associated with WPW syndrome.
-Has a short half-life.
-Adenosine is the preferred medication for IV administration to terminate AVNRT because of its rapid metabolism and generally good safety profile.
+Adenosine transiently blocks conduction through the AV node.
+It can interrupt reentry pathways through the AV node and restore normal sinus rhythm in paroxysmal SVT, including paroxysmal SVT associated with Wolff-Parkinson-White (WPW) syndrome.
+Adenosine has a short half-life.
+It is the preferred medication for IV administration to terminate AVNRT because of its rapid metabolism and generally good safety profile.

 Digoxin (Lanoxin)

 Cardiac glycosides have direct and indirect inotropic effects on the cardiovascular system.
-Acts directly on cardiac muscle, increasing myocardial systolic contractions.
+Digoxin acts directly on cardiac muscle, increasing myocardial systolic contractions.
 Indirect actions result in increased vagal activity for any given increase in mean arterial pressure.
-Administered IV to terminate an acute attack (but delayed onset of action and less effective than other therapies) and PO to prevent recurrence.
-Generally IV digoxin has been supplanted by other medications.
+Digoxin is administered intravenously to terminate an acute attack, but it has a delayed onset of action and is less effective than other therapies.
+The drug is given orally to prevent recurrence.
+IV digoxin has generally been supplanted by other medications.

 Class Summary